Documentation/Orra Press

 Latency

-Multiband adds 511 samples; Spectral adds 2048 samples; Limiter adds its lookahead time (3 ms by default = 144 samples at 48 kHz, more at higher quality tiers).
+In normal mode, Classic / Optical / FET each carry about 33 samples of constant oversampling padding, and one host block is reserved for Orra Link time-alignment.
+Multiband adds 511 samples; Spectral adds 2048 samples; the Limiter adds its lookahead (3 ms by default = 144 samples at 48 kHz, more at higher quality tiers).
 All latency is reported to the host so your mix stays in time (PDC).
-When you toggle any slot's bypass — either via the BYP header button or the host's external bypass — the audio is delay-matched so there's no click or phase jump.
+Toggling any slot's bypass - via the BYP header button or the host's external bypass - is delay-matched, so there is no click or phase jump.
+See the Latency appendix for the full picture.

 Mix knob for parallel compression